Skip to main content

 Students will need to be enrolled as a full-time student (at least 12 units) by the first Pell Recalculation Date of the semester.

-AZP funding can be awarded for up to a total of 4 academic years, or 8 consecutive fall and spring semesters as long as you meet all renewal requirements each academic year.
+AZP funding can be awarded for up to a total of 4 academic years (8 consecutive fall and spring semesters) as long as you meet all renewal requirements each academic year.
+If your degree program is longer than 4 academic years, you should make alternative plans to fund additional years.

-Any semesters you are not eligible to receive AZP (i.e., are not eligible based on your FAFSA for the Federal Pell Grant, miss the FAFSA filing deadline, etc.) will count towards the total semesters of eligibility.
+Any semesters you are not eligible to receive AZP (i.e., are not eligible based on your FAFSA for the Federal Pell Grant, miss the FAFSA Filing Date, etc.) will count towards the total semesters of eligibility.
 We encourage you to meet with your academic advisor to ensure you graduate within the 4 academic years of the award eligibility.

 No, AZP funding is only available for the fall and spring semesters.